h1k4ru-f14m3/WHERE-am-i/README.md

 A sense of depth in a 2d game.

 ## <ins>Installation</ins>
-Since this game is your generic python project, you can easily run this on your terminal.
+Since this game is your generic python project, you can easily run this on your terminal, as long as you have python installed.

 ## Dependencies
 - Pygame or Pygame-ce: